L9Manuel9/cybersecurity-skills/skills-projects/README.md

 I did those Mini-Projects alongside with my TryHackMe continous Journey, so I'll citate Some inherent Rooms i Have Completed, Which are completely on my desktop as txt file.
 Since each room i have been through during my Pathway to increment my knowledge and Achieve every TryHackMe Certificates has been written entirely, in a way to being sure i fully understands the concepts.
-We can think of those 70+ as Informational Cards who actually try to explain a concept in few words, also for me as a Quick reminder to further consolidate my Knowledge.
+We can think of those 70+ as Informational Cards who actually try to explain a concept in few words, also for me as a way to further consolidate my Knowledge.